 We strongly encourage the IASB to resolve the inconsistency between the requirements for measuring contract assets and contract liabilities in IFRS 15 and IFRS 3 and to update IFRS 3 regulations accordingly.
-Such an amendment appears appropriate from a conceptual perspective, since there are other areas in IFRS 3 that are not based solely on fair value measurement, but on the relevant accounting in the respective Standards.
-Moreover, such an amendment would increase convergence between IFRS and U.S. GAAP requirements, which we consider to be very important, at least with regard to revenue accounting (see our answer on Question 10 below).
+Such an amendment would fit with the other provisions of the Standard , since there are other areas in IFRS 3 that are not based solely on fair value measurement, but on the relevant accounting in the respective Standards.
+Moreover, such an amendment would increase convergence between IFRS and US-GAAP requirements, which we consider to be very important, at least with regard to revenue accounting (see our answer on Question 10 below).